alberdilab/isms_probe_design/README.md

 # InSituMicrobeSeq probe design pipeline

 ### Prepare input files
-- FASTA files (.fa) of all considered genomes must be stored in the 'genomes' folder.
+- FASTA files (.fa) of all considered genomes must be stored in the `genomes` folder.
-- GTF files (.gtf) containing target sequences must be stored in the 'targets' folder.
+- GTF files (.gtf) containing target sequences must be stored in the `targets` folder.

 ### Run pipeline
 On a screen session, launch the snakefile to design the probes